Uniform Last-Iterate Guarantee for Bandits and Reinforcement Learning: Preliminaries

 \begin{definition}[$\rbr{\delta,\epsilon}$-PAC] For any fixed $\delta,\epsilon \in (0,1)$, an algorithm is $\rbr{\delta,\epsilon}$-PAC (w.r.t. function $\FPAC$) if there exists a function $\FPAC \rbr{\delta,\epsilon}$ polynomial in $\log(\delta^{-1})$ and $\epsilon^{-1}$ such that

 \end{definition}

 As shown by \citet{dann2017unifying}, both regret and $\rbr{\delta,\epsilon}$-PAC have limitations.
-Specifically, an algorithm with sublinear regret bound may play suboptimal arms infinitely often.
-For the algorithm with $\rbr{\delta,\epsilon}$-PAC guarantee, it may not converge to the optimal arm when feeding the algorithm with more samples.
-As a consequence, such an algorithm would play those arms with suboptimality gap, e.g., $\epsilon/2$ infinitely often.
-Motivated by these limitations, \citet{dann2017unifying} introduce uniform-PAC, defined as follows. \begin{definition}[Uniform-PAC] An algorithm is uniform-PAC for some fixed $\delta \in (0,1)$ if there exists a function $\FUPAC \rbr{\delta,\epsilon}$ polynomial in $\log(1/\delta)$ and $\epsilon^{-1}$, such that
+Specifically, an algorithm with sublinear regret bound may play suboptimal policies infinitely often.
+For the algorithm with $\rbr{\delta,\epsilon}$-PAC guarantee, it may not converge to the optimal policy when feeding the algorithm with more samples.
+Therefore, such an algorithm would play those policies with suboptimality gap, e.g., $\epsilon/2$ infinitely often.
+Motivated by these limitations, \citet{dann2017unifying} introduce uniform-PAC as follows. \begin{definition}[Uniform-PAC] An algorithm is uniform-PAC for some fixed $\delta \in (0,1)$ if there exists a function $\FUPAC \rbr{\delta,\epsilon}$ polynomial in $\log(1/\delta)$ and $\epsilon^{-1}$, such that

 \end{definition}